sultan-ullah/js-notes/README.md

 # Objects

+Objects have properties and methods and reference to them in memory
+Dot operator does not need quotation marks but the memory access operator does

-**JSON:** JavaScript object notation the major difference is we must use quotes for the property names and values, for JavaScript we do not use quotes on the names when creating an object using an object literal
+- **JSON:** JavaScript object notation the major difference is we must use quotes for the property names and values, for JavaScript we do not use quotes on the names when creating an object using an object literal

-#### Useful Methods:
+- **Useful Methods:**
 ```
 JSON.stringify(obj) // turns obj (JavaScript object) into a JSON object
 JSON.parse(jsonString) // turns a json string into valid JavaScript object
 ```
 ## Functions

-In JavaScript function **ARE** objects (that is what is meant by 'first class' functions), we can pass them to functions return them from functions, attach them to variables etc.
+In JavaScript function **ARE** objects (that is what is meant by 'first class' functions), we can pass them to other functions return them from functions, attach them to variables and everything we can do with objects we can do with functions

+Functions have two main properties: a name property and a code property that can be invoked
+More properties and even more functions can be added to a function

 - **Expression:** A unit of code that results in a value
 - **Function Statements**
 ```